semo21/ClickerGame/Development Log.md

 - Started refactoring the source code, focusing on AMyPlayerController.
   - Began separating responsibilities from AMyPlayerController as it had become too monolithic.
+- Investigated and resolved a branch synchronization issue between local and remote Git repositories, caused by misunderstanding how rebase merges affect commit histories